 Pfizer and Moderna were the first two companies to get emergency approval for COVID-19 vaccinations, which they began distributing in earnest at the beginning of 2021.
 Although the shots were free of charge to any eligible Americans, the companies themselves were paid by the federal government.
-Since the U.S. population is around 332 million and the vaccination process requires two shots, it would seem like these companies reaped a financial windfall from their vaccines.
+Since the U.S. population is around 332 million and the vaccination process requires two shots, plus boosters, it would seem like these companies reaped a financial windfall from their vaccines.
 Here’s a look at how much money Pfizer and Moderna have earned from the vaccines, along with their stock price performance.

-Stock price as of June 30: $39.16
+Stock price as of Dec.
+8, 2021: $51.40

-Stock price as of June 30: $234.98
+Stock price as of Dec.
+8, 2021: $283.40

 Learn More: 5 Things You Might Not Know About Moderna